bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 I missed the beginning, but I think it was well-worth it, since now I have a cool souvenir.

-I experienced a similar problem at the Dodger Stadium a few months back, and in the end I also got paper tickets.
+I experienced a similar problem at the Dodger Stadium in LA a few months back, and in the end I also got paper tickets.
 I think I might start collecting them!

 ## Berkeley